asimsedhain/asimsedhain.github.io/src/routes/processing-streams/+page.md

 * side (buy or sell)

 Now this trade data is coming from some trading engine that is responsible for making the trades.
 What we need to do is enrich this stream with auxiliary data so that it can use be used further downstream (be that by other systems or by human users who want to monitor this stream of data).

-One information that is useful for a human is instrument metadata.
-It will easier for them to view which instrument was actually traded.
+One information that might be useful for a human is know which instrument was exactly traded.
+The trade tuple only contains an ID and does not say exactly what was traded.
+For that, we will need to join the trade tuple with instrument metadata.
 For example:

 ```python
 # trade we get from the engine